Futhark (programming language)

-Futhark is a functional data parallel array programming language originally developed at DIKU as part of the HIPERFIT project.
-It focuses on enabling data parallel programs written in a functional style to be executed with high performance on massively parallel hardware, in particular on GPUs.
+Futhark is a multi-paradigm, high-level, functional, data parallel, array programming language.
+It is a dialect of the language ML, originally developed at UCPH Department of Computer Science (DIKU) as part of the HIPERFIT project.
+It focuses on enabling data parallel programs written in a functional style to be executed with high performance on massively parallel hardware, especially graphics processing units (GPUs).
 Futhark is strongly inspired by NESL, and its implementation uses a variant of the flattening transformation, but imposes constraints on how parallelism can be expressed in order to enable more aggressive compiler optimisations.
 In particular, irregular nested data parallelism is not supported.
+It is free and open-source software released under an ISC license.

 Overview

 Futhark is a language in the ML family, with an indentation-insensitive syntax derived from OCaml, Standard ML, and Haskell.
-The type system is based on Hindley-Milner with a variety of extensions, such as uniqueness types and size-dependent types.
-Futhark is not intended as a general-purpose programming language for writing full applications, but is instead focused on writing computational "kernels" (not necessarily the same as a GPU kernel) which are then invoked from applications written in conventional languages.
+The type system is based on a Hindley–Milner type system with a variety of extensions, such as uniqueness types and size-dependent types.
+Futhark is not intended as a general-purpose programming language for writing full applications, but is instead focused on writing compute kernels (not always the same as a GPU kernel) which are then invoked from applications written in conventional languages.

+Futhark is named after the first six letters of the Runic alphabet.